 How to Live Frugally and Save Money on Entertainment and Gifts

 You might think that living frugally is all about forgoing the idea of having fun or not spending on entertainment.
-But it doesn’t have to.
+But it doesnโt have to be that way.

 32. Find Deals on Groupon

-Entertainment is a variable spending category that could take a hit if you want to learn how to live frugally and save money.
-But not if you know where to look for cheaper entertainment.
+Entertainment is a discretionaryspending category that could take a hit if you want to learn how to live frugally and save money.
+But that wonโt happenif you know where to look for cheaper entertainment.

 33. Switch to cheaper hobbies or activities

 You can have fun without breaking the bank.
-Instead of shopping, eating out or doing sports that require expensive equipment, switch to cheaper hobbies.
-There are even hobbies that make money such as blogging, flea market flipping, taking photographs, and more!
+Instead of shopping, eating out, or playing sports that require expensive equipment, switch to cheaper hobbies.
+There are even hobbies that make money including blogging, flea market flipping, and taking photographs.

 Switch to free or cheap family activities such as going to the park, doing barbecue at home, going to the beach, or camping in your backyard.